slimtoolkit/slim/README.md

 Global options:

+* ` --version` - print the version
 * ` --debug` - enable debug logs
 * `--host` - Docker host address
 * `--tls` - use TLS connecting to Docker
 * `--tls-verify` - do TLS verification
 * `--tls-cert-path` - path to TLS cert files
+* `--state-path value` - DockerSlim state base path (must set it if the DockerSlim binaries are not in a writable directory!)

 ### `BUILD` COMMAND OPTIONS